xinyiguan/py2lispIDyOM/README.md

 Please have a look at the [tutorial](tutorial/), which guides you through all three basic functionalities of through an example.

-More examples are also available in the [examples](examples/) folder.

 Note: I tried to make the code accessible and provide some convenience functions for getting started smoothly.
 B ut there is still lots of room for better documentation and testing.
 Please contact me if you have any questions, are